095056/Luis/Mirrors.md

 Only for installations running Android 7.0 and higher.

 Backed by IPFS.
 Synchronized with external repositories once per day.
-During 00:00 - 11:00 period, the main node is down and only cached content is being served.
+During 22:00 - 09:00 (UTC) period, the main node is down and only cached content is being served.
 Do not sync with my repos at this time.

 You may use own IPFS gateway instead of `https://ipfs.io`, if you want better speed and to help Termux with hosting.
 Termux already has `ipfs` package.